The multiloop sunset to all orders: Introduction

 The all-equal-mass result in equation~\eqref{e:equalmassintro} was proved for the case of the generic-mass two-loop sunset graph in~\cite{Bloch:2016izu}.
 At higher-loop order, our result establishes an exact version of the asymptotic expansion observed numerically up to four loops in~\cite{Klemm:2019dbm,Bonisch:2020qmm} and the leading term proved by~\cite{Kerr:2022,Iritani:2022}.

 This paper has the following structure.
 In section~\ref{sec:Mellin} the representation in equation~\eqref{e:IsunsetResultinto} is derived.
 In section~\ref{sec:diffeq} we make some comment on the inhomogeneous term of the minimal Picard-Fuchs operator with respect to $p^2$ satisfied by the sunset integral in two dimensions.
 In section~\ref{sec:equalmass} we derive the expression in equation~\eqref{e:equalmassintro} for the all-equal-mass case.
-In section~\ref{sec:finite4d} we derive a dimension-raising formula relating the all-equal-mass sunset integral in $D$ dimension to a $D+2$ dimensions.
+In section~\ref{sec:finite4d} we derive a dimension-lowering formula expressing the all-equal-mass sunset integral in $D+2$ dimensions in terms of the same same integral in $D$ dimensions.
 The Appendices~\ref{sec:3loop1mass} and~\ref{sec:4loop1mass} contain the coefficients in equation~\eqref{e:equalmassintro} at three and four loops, respectively.